keyan-m/plutus-js-bridge/README.md

      You can utilize a symlink from your project to prevent redownloding and rebuilding those dependencies:
      ```bash
-     $ ln -s ~/path/to/my/plutus/project/dist-newstyle ~/plutus-browser-bridge/dist-newstyle
+     $ ln -s ~/path/to/my/plutus/project/dist-newstyle ~/plutus-js-bridge/dist-newstyle
      ```

 There are two possible paths to take from here:

 ### 1. Importing the Library

-  5. Change directory to here:
-     ```bash
-     $ cd ~/plutus-browser-bridge
+  5. In your `cabal.project` file, add another element to its `packages` field that points to this repo's `.cabal` file, e.g.:
      ```

-  6. In your `cabal.project` file, add another element to its `packages` field that points to this repo's `.cabal` file, e.g.:
-     ```
      packages:   myPlutusProject.cabal
-               , ../plutus-browser-bridge/plutus-browser-bridge.cabal
+               , ../plutus-js-bridge/plutus-js-bridge.cabal
      ```

-  7. Add `plutus-browser-bridge` to your project's `build-depends` in its cabal file.
+  6. Add `plutus-js-bridge` to your project's `build-depends` in its cabal file.

-  8. Import the `PlutusBridge` module into one of your applications, and call `PlutusBridge.run` in its `main`.
-This function expects the output file, and a list of tuples—a mapping from the target Javascript function name to a sample value of your custom datum/redeemer.
+  7. Import the `PlutusBridge` module into one of your applications, and call `PlutusBridge.run` in its `main`.
+This function expects the output file, and a list of tuples—a mapping from the target JavaScript function name to a sample value of your custom datum/redeemer.
 Refer to the [notes below](#notes-on-sample-values) for details about sample values.